 In the field, because of their simple designs, pre-engineered buildings gets delivered and erected more quickly, setting the tone of the project.
 There are few things that move other preceding and succeeding contractors than when the structure and envelope are pushing them.

 a.
-Eliminate roof leaks: In partnership with Butler Manufacturing, we have discovered a roofing systems that can be leak free….yes….leak free.
-It’s called MR-24.
-With over 2 billion square feet installed worldwide, it has lived up to the claim.
+Eliminate roof leaks: In partnership with Butler Manufacturing, we have discovered a roofing system that can be leak-free….yes….leak-free.
+It’s called the MR-24.
+With over 2 billion square feet installed worldwide, it lives up to the claim.
 MR-24 is a metal roof that is installed over purlins or joists.
 It can’t be used on conventional steel, so it doesn’t work everywhere.
 But when combined with a pre-engineered building, it is a powerful way to reduce costs and annoying disturbances to your production from rain and snow.

 b.
 Keep the energy meter from spinning: It’s simpler to lower your energy costs in a pre-engineered building because, since the designs have been repeated and tested and tested again, the opportunities for energy loss have been worked out.
 For EDiS, our suite of pre-engineered Butler products can lower operating costs by 40%.
 For instance, take a look at three areas where energy typically escapes:

 i.
 The exterior wall: In addition to the option to drape the exterior with insulation, Butler has created an elegant approach to sandwiching insulation within panels.

 ii.
 The roof: Like the walls, Butler’s MR-24 can radically reduce energy loss with an elegant sandwich of panels to hide the insulation (or expose it to lower “first cost”).